Milan Tošnar

-Milan Tošnar (February 27, 1925 - June 15, 2016) was a Czech athlete (hurdler), coach and sports official.
+Milan Tošnar (27 February 1925 - 15 June 2016) was a Czech athlete (hurdler), coach and sports official.
 He was the first Czechoslovak runner for 110 metres Hurdles, which exceeded 15 seconds.
 Multiple representative of Czechoslovakia.
-Medalist from international university competitions.
+Medalist in international university competitions.

 Education

 Tošnar is a graduate of the Faculty of Education of Masaryk University in Brno in 1950 and in 1961 he successfully defended a candidate doctoral thesis at the Charles University in Prague.